 - If you leave the room, turn off your fans.
 Fans are meant to cool people, not rooms.
 Fans that are left on will use electricity and energy.

 How to Heat and Cool the Home with Efficient Energy

 The summer months aren’t the only time you’ll need to follow tried and true measures for heating or cooling devices.
 These measures can be relevant all year round, especially during the winter months when things get chilly and you really want to stay warm.

-On average, heating and cooling takes up half of the energy used in a home.
-An HVAC (heating, ventilation, and air conditioning) unit is probably the piece of equipment consuming the most energy, but insulation and air tightness influence how much a unit runs.
+On average, heating and cooling take up half of the energy used in a home.
+An HVAC (heating, ventilation, and air conditioning) unit is probably the piece of equipment consuming the most energy, but insulation and airtightness influence how much a unit runs.